 Someone who develops psychosis will have their own unique set of symptoms and experiences, according to their particular circumstances.

-There are four main symptoms associated with a psychotic episode.
-These are:
+But in general, four main symptoms are associated with a psychotic episode:

 - confused and disturbed thoughts